 The Girl Scout Cookie Program is the largest girl-led business in the United States.
 Through the Girl Scout Cookie Program, girls develop five essential skills: goal setting, decision making, money management, people skills, and business ethics.
-Girl Scout council-sponsored product sales-which include products from official Girl Scout Cookie, magazine, and nut vendors-give girls proven opportunities to earn money and/or credits for their Girl Scout program activities, while contributing significantly to their local councils and communities through Take Action projects.
+Girl Scout council sponsored product sales-which include products from official Girl Scout Cookie, magazine, and nut vendors-give girls proven opportunities to earn money and/or credits for their Girl Scout program activities, while contributing significantly to their local councils and communities through Take Action projects.

-- About Girl Scout Cookies: Girl Scouts of the USA - Select companies are licensed by Girl Scouts of the USA to produce official Girl Scout products for girls to sell.
-These companies are selected by councils and contracted for one to three years.
-They include: Little Brownie Bakers and ABC Bakers, for cookies and Ashdon Farms and Trophy Nut for Fall Product - Companies that offer magazine subscription programs approved by GSUSA:

-QSP/GAO, M2 Media Group (each provides online tools and activities for download; magazine selection and sales may take place online-check with your council for more details)
+- About Girl Scout Cookies: Girl Scouts of the USA - Selected companies are licensed by Girl Scouts of the USA to produce official Girl Scout products for girls to sell.
+These companies are selected by councils and contracted for one or more years.
+They include: Little Brownie Bakers and ABC Bakers, for cookies and Ashdon Farms and Trophy Nut for Fall Product - The company approved by GSUSA to offer magazine subscription programs is M2 Media Group.
+M2 Media Group provides online tools and activities for download and magazine selection and sales take place online-check with your council for more details.